Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Discussion

-In summary, we developed a framework for studying the Brownian motion of biomolecular condensates in actively driven viscoelastic environments.
-We have introduced active stress fluctuations by breaking the fluctuation dissipation theorem and have discovered that, in doing so, condensate motion can be either enhanced or suppressed.
-The theory predicts how condensate motion can be uncoupled from condensate size, thereby lifting a fundamental limitation on the frequency of collisions in polydisperse solutions.
-This could potentially find applications in the development of chemical reactors.
+This manuscript presented a framework for studying the Brownian motion of biomolecular condensates in actively driven viscoelastic media.
+Active stress fluctuations were introduced phenomenologically by breaking the fluctuation-dissipation theorem.
+In doing so, one discovers that, depending on the ratio between the correlation time $\tau_\alpha$ of the active stresses and the viscoelastic relaxation time $\tau_f$ of the fluid, condensate motion can be enhanced ($\tau_\alpha < \tau_f$) or suppressed ($\tau_\alpha > \tau_f$) compared to an equilibrium-like system ($\tau_\alpha = \tau_f$).
+Moreover, the theory predicted how condensate motion can be decoupled from condensate size for $\tau_\alpha \gg \tau_f$, thus lifting a fundamental limitation on the frequency of collisions in polydisperse solutions.
+Interestingly, recent experiments have demonstrated that condensates in self-stirred solutions can indeed show size-independent diffusion~\cite{Laprade_2026}, which supports the theoretical framework developed here.
+This could potentially find applications in the development of droplet-based chemical reactors, where frequent collisions could lead to the synchronization of reactions via the exchange of reactants.
+Future research will explore this possibility by taking into account enzymatic chemistry.

-It would also be interesting to compare the predictions of the analytical theory with experiments.
-For example, recent work has shown that cytoskeletal activity quantitatively increases the frequency of collisions between biologically relevant condensates in the cell nucleus, such as speckles, leading to accelerated coalescence~\cite{aljord_2022}.
-To interrogate this system further, one could tune the correlation time $\tau_\alpha$ of the active stress fluctuations by changing the residence time of molecular motors, or the relaxation time of the viscoelastic fluid $\tau_f$ by tuning the turnover of actin or actin crosslinkers.
-In addition, tracking the mean squared displacement and size distribution of condensates over time would yield complementary information.
-This would allow testing whether cells typically operate in the $\tau_\alpha > \tau_f$ or in the $\tau_\alpha > \tau_f$ regime and open new avenues for controlling intracellular organization.
+It would also be interesting to compare the predictions of the analytical theory with already published experimental data.
+For example, recent work has shown that cytoskeletal activity quantitatively increases the frequency of collisions between biologically relevant condensates in the cell nucleus, such as speckles involved in RNA splicing~\cite{aljord_2022}.
+This effect was shown to accelerate the coalescence of condensates and affect the chemical reactions within them~\cite{aljord_2022}.
+To further interrogate this system, one could tune the correlation time $\tau_\alpha$ of the active stress fluctuations by changing the residence time of myosin motors on actin filaments, or the relaxation time $\tau_f$ of the viscoelastic fluid by tuning the turnover of actin or actin crosslinkers (cytoplasm).
+Perturbing active loop extrusion (nucleoplasm) will likely affect both parameters.
+In addition, tracking the mean squared displacement and size distribution of condensates over time would yield complementary information that would allow inference of model parameters.
+This would allow testing whether cells typically operate in the $\tau_\alpha > \tau_f$ or in the $\tau_\alpha < \tau_f$ regime and open new avenues for controlling intracellular organization.